Who We Are

 St. Louis Graduates recognizes the valuable role of counselors in helping students make postsecondary plans while in high school and persist to a degree once enrolled in postsecondary education.
 St. Louis Graduates builds the capacity of professionals who work directly with students through the Professional Development Institute, an annual series of workshops designed to connect counselors to the research base while building a peer network across the region.
 The Student Success Learning Institute convenes higher education professionals for training on effective strategies to support completion.

 WHY IT MATTERS

-In the St. Louis region, an adult with a bachelor’s degree has median earnings 40% higher than one with just a high school diploma and 17% higher than one with an associate's degree has earnings 23% higher.
-Approximately two-thirds of jobs will require some form of postsecondary education yet only 38% of adults in the region have a postsecondary degree.
+In the St. Louis region, an adult with a bachelor’s degree has median earnings 77% higher than one with just a high school diploma; an adult with some college or an associate's degree has earnings 23% higher.
+Approximately two-thirds of jobs will require some form of postsecondary education yet only 41% of adults in the region have a postsecondary degree.
 Among African Americans, only 27% have a degree.